tomjridge/lem_from_tjr_bb/doc/manual/own_lem_files.md

 	begin_aspect aspect_name some_test end_aspect && cond

 which is replaced by either `some_test && cond` or `cond`.
-There are also optimisations for if-then-else and let-expressions.
+Whether to use aspects without fallback is a matter of taste.
+It leads to cleaner output if the aspect is excluded, but might be confusing for readers not familiar with the detailed semantics of Lem.
+If you prefer easier readable code, just always include a fallback.

+There are a few other optimisations that try to eliminate aspects as much as possible.
+If after aspect processing

+- `let x = begin_aspect ... end_aspect in exp x` is of the form `let x = x in exp x`, it becomes `exp x`
+- `if begin_aspect ... end_aspect then e_t else e_f` is of the form `if true then e_t else e_f`, it becomes `e_t`
+- `if begin_aspect ... end_aspect then e_t else e_f` is of the form `if false then e_t else e_f`, it becomes `e_f`